Review · Dietary Supplements

 - 1 source attached

-Echoxen is a dietary supplement sold through ClickBank for $134 a bottle (a 30-day supply of 60 capsules).
-The vendor frames it as a natural ear-health formula.
-What you’re actually buying is a blend of magnesium, N-acetyl cysteine, ginkgo biloba, zinc, and vitamin B12 — nutrients that show up in the auditory-health literature and that you can also buy individually.
+A dietary supplement sold through ClickBank for $134 per bottle (30-day supply).
+The vendor frames it as a natural ear-health breakthrough, but what you’re really buying is a proprietary blend of magnesium, N-acetyl cysteine, ginkgo biloba, zinc, and vitamin B12 — ingredients you can find individually for a fraction of the cost.

 What you actually get

 - One bottle of Echoxen.
-60 capsules, taken twice daily — a 30-day supply.
-The label lists a blend rather than each individual dose.
+60 capsules, taken twice daily.
+That’s a 30-day supply.
+The label lists a proprietary blend, not individual doses, so you can’t compare it to clinical studies.

-- A digital ear-health guide.
-A short PDF with general tips on protecting your hearing and managing earwax.
+- A digital ear health guide.
+A short PDF with tips on protecting your hearing, avoiding loud noises, and managing earwax.
+It’s generic — the kind of thing you’d find in a free ENT clinic brochure.

 - Members’ area access.
-A portal with articles on holistic ear care and sound habits.
+A portal with articles on ‘holistic ear care’ and ‘sound therapy.’
+Most of it is recycled wellness content.
+You won’t open it more than once.

 Based on the vendor’s own page, the blend includes: